-Ask him if he can see anything else that’s going to happen in Glenfinnan, now that we’re here with time to kill before these damn Highlanders show up.
+Ask him if he can see anything else that’s going to happen in Glenfinnan in 1745, now that we’re here with time to kill before these damn Highlanders show up.

 (The two clansmen converse further.
 Hamish the seannachie takes a furtive swig from a bottle that looks a little like Drambuie.

 A far-away look crosses his face.
 The incomprehensible droning starts up again.)

 Macdonald: Oh, here he goes.
 Wait, I’ll translate a bit more for you.
 He’s zoning in on Glenfinnan.